sedlak477/SimpleMusicQueuePlayer/README.md

 # SimpleMusicQueuePlayer

-SimSimpleMusicQueuePlayer is a Node.js application for streaming YouTube videos to your speakers.
+SimpleMusicQueuePlayer is a Node.js application for streaming YouTube videos to your speakers.

 ## Usage
 It is intended to be used on a Raspberry Pi as a simple music player.
 It has a basic web interface listening on default port `3000`.